JWH709/Buffoon-Builder/Notes/NOTES.md

 ## June 28th

 - Need to focus on finishing the last two tasks from last week over this weekend.
 In addition to onClick styles & hover highlights for buttons, I should pad out the downloader section to make it actually look nice.
 Then I can move on to adding small little functionality tweaks while I focus on learning three.js/drei.
+I need to add restrictions to the downloader as well.
+If information isn't correctly filled out, it should prevent downloads.

 - Added style changes on click & hover for all current buttons.
 I should, however, look into what makes a good on click style change, not 100% sure with the ones I have currently.
+- Made it so that on hover, buttons are darkened, but on click they light up.